jometzg/openai-chat-rest-examples/caching-index.md

 # Using Azure Search as a caching index
 The usual use case of Azure Search is that to search for items or documents.
-In OpenAI with-data use cases, Azure Search is to find document fragments that have been indexed from documents uploaded to blob storage.
+In OpenAI with-data use cases, Azure Search is used to find document fragments that have been indexed from documents uploaded to blob storage.
 In this way a user can ground OpenAI queries on internal data.

 It also may be useful to cache OpenAI responses to reduce the burden on OpenAI as a backend - this is potentially important if the quota is not quite sufficient.